Abstract submissions are now being accepted.

 Abstract Submission from outside of Canada

 Over the last several years, there has been an alarming increase in the number of plagiarized abstracts submitted to the CAHR conference.
-Due to this unfortunate situation, and to reduce the burden on abstract reviewers and conference organizers, abstracts submitted from individuals who reside in countries that require a visa to enter Canada will be required to briefly describe the Canadian connection (as described above) as well as provide additional information and references, as requested by the conference organizers.
+With the aim of reducing the burden on abstract reviewers and conference organizers, abstracts submitted from individuals who reside in countries that require a visa to enter Canada will be required to describe their Canadian connection (as described above) as well as provide additional information and references, as requested by the conference organizers.
 The information to be provided includes: